 However, the color intensity depends on the total number of views of the each spaghetti!
 More formally for the scientific reader, it actually depends on the number of views of each weakly-connected components of the graph.
 The same technique cannot be used for the core because it is the largest component of the graph, or in layman terms, a bowl of spaghetti that cannot be separated.

 To bring more depth and actually dissociate what’s happening in the center, I used a community detection algorithm to reveal and color communities of related videos.
 This technique is commonly used to recommend items to users.
 In the case of Youtube, it’s the recommended videos on the right of the video player.

 Many people have asked me if I could make my networks interactive, especially in the case of my art exhibition around networks.
 I am proud to introduce my first interactive 3D network on this blog.

-Update: The Pokemon network has evolved, read all about it here.
+Update: The Pokemon network has evolved, read all about it in my Evolving Pokemon Network article.